LGBTQ rights in Mauritius

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Mauritius have expanded in the 21st century, although LGBTQ Mauritians may still face legal difficulties not experienced by non-LGBTQ residents.
 Prior to 2023, sodomy (opposite-sex and same-sex anal and oral sex) was criminalized by Section 250 of the Criminal Code.
 However, the Supreme Court of Mauritius fully decriminalized homosexuality in October 2023.
 Although same-sex marriage is not recognized in Mauritius, LGBTQ people are broadly protected from discrimination in areas such as employment and the provision of goods and services, making it one of the few African countries to have such protections for LGBTQ people.
 The Constitution of Mauritius guarantees the right of individuals to a private life.

 Mauritius is one of the 96 countries to have signed the "Joint Statement on Ending Acts of Violence Related Human Rights Violations Based on Sexual Orientation and Gender Identity" at the United Nations, condemning violence and discrimination against LGBTQ people.
-Furthermore, in recent years, there has been a growing acceptance towards LGBTQ people among Mauritius' population, particularly the younger generation, with polls indicating that it is one of Africa's most LGBT-friendly countries.
+Furthermore, in recent years, there has been a growing acceptance towards LGBTQ people among Mauritius' population, particularly the younger generation, with polls indicating that it is one of Africa's most LGBTQ-friendly countries.
 Nevertheless, conservative attitudes about LGBTQ people are still commonplace.